KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 ## Overview

-This extension defines an additional material property that points to a technique with shaders specifically written for the OpenGL multi-view extensions GL_OVR_multiview and GL_OVR_multiview2.
+This extension defines an additional material property that points to a technique with shaders specifically written for the OpenGL multi-view extension GL_OVR_multiview2.

 The 1.0 glTF spec defines a plethora of semantic uniforms.
 Some of these semantic uniforms provide no benefit on modern scalar GPUs and are only time consuming to update as uniforms.
-Other semantic uniforms make it hard and/or computationally time consuming to support the OpenGL GL_OVR_multiview and GL_OVR_multiview2 extensions.
+Other semantic uniforms make it hard and/or computationally time consuming to support the OpenGL GL_OVR_multiview2 extension.

 This extension defines how to construct valid multi-view shaders with various restrictions on the semantic uniforms that are used.